(Lambert Lambert Taj-Mahal[CAN]12027/Sarrabelle Nadja Urani[CAN]13226)

 Amaro follows breed type not only with his temperament, but also his build.
 He has great angles and lines that are also well balanced.

-Impressive bone and muscle mass, yet he is still attractive, elegant, and powerful looking.
+Impressive bone (10" canon circumference) and muscle mass and has yet to fill out!, yet he is still attractive, elegant, and powerful looking.
 He has a refined and attractive face with big amber eyes that look right into your heart and soul.
 Feet are large (wide as they are long) and very hard.

 Amaro is poetry in motion and a dream to ride.
 He has a very correct, expressive, yet smooth stride.
 And talk about POWER.
 The POTENTIAL this horse has is endless.
 He has a very natural ability to collect and lift, as well as extend to a large, uphill, ground covering stride.
 I really look forward to developing him and seeing where we can go.
 So far, he has shown us he is a very quick, “only need to show me once” learner and willing to do anything you ask.
 He is curious and loves to please.
 He’s shown great talent not only with his flat work, but also with obstacle work and jumping.